Jewelery auction in favor of the Museum of Doccia

 The Cantagalli archive consists of fourteen boxes containing photographs, drawings, sketches, pouncing patterns and stencils.
 A total of 17.107 documents were inventoried besides the 6.403 that had already been catalogued so that it is now possible to have an overview of the Cantagalli archive and to analyze the types of supports used and the systems for organizing the material which describe some of the most significant stages in the production processes of the Cantagalli factory.

 Cataloguing of the collection of moulds, models and ceramic objects which are still present in the Richard-Ginori factory in Sesto Fiorentino and which is unequaled for its antiquity, vastness and wealth of different types.
 The project began with the dusting, inventorying and cataloguing of the collection for the purpose of creating a digital and paper inventory so that the collection can be preserved and studied.

 In 2010, after the discovery of the date and signature of the author on the moulds of the Pietà by di Massimiliano Soldani Benzi preserved in the Richard-Ginori factory, the Friends of Doccia had a documentary video made to illustrate how the plaster moulds are used to produce a sculpture in porcelain.
 The process is explained by Piero Luchi, master of artistic slip-casting at the Richard-Ginori factory.

 Finalists in the first edition of MUSEUM IN SHORT 2012 organized by the Fondazione Brescia Musei with the documentary video on the technique of slip-casting.

-Museum Liechtenstein in Vienna, symposium on the exhibition “Baroque Luxury Porcelain: the Du Paquier Factory in Vienna and the Ginori Factory in Doccia”
+Contribution to the Symposium on the exhibition “Baroque Luxury Porcelain: the Du Paquier Factory in Vienna and the Ginori Factory in Doccia”